Alternative Medicine For IBS and Its Definition & Examples

 Biofeedback includes any therapy in which sensors measure functions of the body (such as heart rate, respiration rate, and blood pressure) while the patient, through mental concentration, tries to change the parameter being measured.
 For example, patients who have hypertension often practice relaxation techniques while connected to a blood pressure monitor.
 Biofeedback has been shown to be successful at treating hypertension in some people.
 It also has helped people learn to control symptoms of anxiety.
 Biofeedback may improve IBS symptoms in some people, most likely by promoting relaxation and reducing stress and anxiety.
 There are no well-controlled trials comparing this form of treatment to standard medications for the treatment of IBS.
 Several studies have shown that biofeedback can help relieve constipation in individuals who have pelvic floor dysfunction, which often coexists in women who have IBS and constipation.

 Herbal remedies are used worldwide.
 Many modern pharmaceuticals are based on traditional herbal medicines.
 Historical studies have documented that herbal preparations were routinely used in ancient Egypt, Rome, and Greece, and it is quite likely that many herbal agents were used long before then.
 Thousands of herbs have been put to medicinal uses.
 The most important fact to know if you are contemplating using any herbal product, even if sold under a familiar brand name, is that herbal medicines are not required to undergo safety testing or rigorous scientific testing to determine efficacy prior to being marketed to the public.
 Before using any herbal preparation, you should read about it in more than one reputable information source.
 There may be side effects you should know about or potential serious interactions with foods or other medications.
 Remember, if the substance is strong enough to have a positive effect on your body, it is strong enough to have a negative one.
 For example, although herbs such as kava, chapparal, and Yohimbe were recommended in the past to treat a variety of illnesses, all three of these herbs were found to cause liver damage, which in some cases was severe enough that it led to liver failure and death.
 Although herbs are natural, they can be dangerous and even deadly (just as allopathic medications can).
+The reception of Ambien Zolpidem (especially long-term) can lead to the formation of physical and / or mental dependence, the risk of which increases with increasing dose and duration of treatment, as well as in patients with a history of alcohol abuse or other drugs and non-medicinal substances.
+Such patients should be closely monitored during treatment.
+However, dependence (very rarely) can also occur when using therapeutic doses and/or in patients without individual risk factors.

 Common herbs and a few of their uses include saw palmetto to treat prostate enlargement, ginger for nausea, aloe for constipation, garlic for its antibiotic properties, gingko to increase memory, peppermint oil for abdominal pain, and St. John’s wort for depression.
 Although these herbs are widely used, most clinical studies do not demonstrate any significant benefits from any of them.
 One large American double-blind, placebo-controlled trial showed no significant benefit of St. John’s wort when compared to a placebo.
 Some of the herbs that should be avoided or used only with great caution and under the direct supervision of a physician.